ColeAmparo/ColeAmparo.github.io/projects/TrigGame.md

 How does it work?
 -----------------

-The game itself if very simple, you are allowed to draw a line that the ball bounces off of, and when the ball touches the green square you win.
+The game itself is very simple, you are allowed to draw a line that the ball bounces off of, and when the ball touches the green square you win.
 Trivial.
-However I wanted to apply trigonometric concepts I was learning into this program, so I will tell you how I did it.
+However I wanted to apply trigonometric concepts I was learning at the time into this program, so I will tell you how I did it.

 Setting up the collision
 ------------------------